Erdogan defends riot police tactics in Turkey protests

 Around 4,900 protesters have been detained and 4,000 protesters and 600 police injured, the report added.

-The interior ministry also said the protests had caused 140 million lira (46.6 million pounds) worth of damage to public buildings and vehicles.
+The interior ministry also said the protests had caused 140 million lira ($72 million) worth of damage to public buildings and vehicles.

 (Writing by Daren Butler; Editing by Andrew Heavens)